olivierluethy/ADB-Nonsense-Apps-Removal/Readme.md

 There are so many preinstalled apps on every phone that are completely unnecessary and don't want to be on your phone anymore.
 If you have Netflix, YouTube or Google, try to uninstall them ...
 Well, you can't.
 You can only disable them, but that doesn't mean they've been removed from your phone.
 They can still do stuff, and that's what this project is all about.
 You can check which apps you don't want anymore and remove them intuitively.

-### **Prerequesits**
+### **Prerequisites**

-You only need your android based phone and a computer.
+All you need is your Android-based phone and a computer.
-Note: It is not required to root your mobile device!
+Note: It is not necessary to root your mobile device!

 ### **What You Can Do with ADB**